Updated: Dec 12, 2020

 After loading onto the ship, we headed up to the top deck to enjoy the ride across as the light faded, the blasting winds making it chilly as the sun set.
 I met a German photographer using a double camera system to shoot stereo images of his travels to be viewed on 3D television.
 We had a good chat about his backpacking around the region, and despite my efforts to joke, he responded with just a stare.

 The trip was spent on the top deck, enjoying the serene scenes and cold winds.
 The sun came and went as did different clouds and spats of rain.
 Very relaxing and enjoyable to not have to think and focus.

-At about 10:30 that evening we arrived and pulled off, agreeing that was the best $10 ferry ride in existence and looking for a hostel that Kevin Chow had texted Charlie about.
+At about 10:30 that evening we arrived and pulled off, agreeing that was the best $10 ferry ride in existence and looking for a hostel that Kevin Chow had texted Charlie he was in.
 We found it and got into a shared room, meeting Kevin afterward.
-He was on his way north and it was good to meet him in person and exchange information.
+He was on his way back north after making Ushuaia and it was good to meet him in person and exchange information.
 Always good to meet other moto travelers and share the love.

 After packing for the road and the Argentinian border, I looked at the leakage which had only left a couple of splatters on my tire and rim though it was only a short ride the day before.
 Today would give me a real idea and test of the leak since we had to make the border, then to Gobernador Gregores about 300 miles south.

 Make or break, but I was sick of worrying about issues on the road.
 So close and yet so far.
 We gassed up and I found a quart of GL-5 rated 80-90W to carry with me.
 I had what I needed on the bike to service the final drive several times if necessary, and figured if the leak was bad at least I could pull the wheel, drain and refill on the roadside if need be.